isomerpages/enterprisesg-switch/index.md

           description: Year-long community engagement
           url: /2023/year-long
   - infobar:
-      title: Year-long innovation movement
+      title: Connect with fellow innovators and project collaborators
-      subtitle: Be Part Of
+      subtitle: Global Community
-      description: SWITCH is a community of innovators with a year-long programme of knowledge sharing and networking, featuring a flagship conference and access to our platform.
+      description: The SWITCH Platform is a virtual community for innovators and entrepreneurs to network, collaborate, and share knowledge.
-      button: experience switch
+      button: Learn more
-      url: /experience-2022/
+      url: /platform
   - infopic:
       title: The Global-Asia Innovation community meets at SWITCH
       subtitle: "flagship event "